 She [her doctor] was saying your body is unique, and we have to figure out what is going to work for it.
 And that really made sense to me. — Rachael Hutchings #namelymarly

 We got home, and I went right back on the strict, whole foods, plant-based eating approach and within a week, every single one of those symptoms had cleared up.
 And I thought, I am never going back. — Rachael Hutchings #namelymarly

 Our goal at Namely Marly is to provide you with inspiring resources to take on a vegetarian, vegan, plant-based, and inspired, energetic life.
 We hope today’s interview about Autoimmune Disease and Plant-Based Diets with Rachael Hutchings has been helpful and informative.

 Tips for Plant-Based Eating Autoimmune Diet

 Rachael began her journey toward feeling better through an elimination diet.
 That means eliminating all problematic foods.
 She said at that point her diet resembled a Paleo Diet.
 She felt much better as a result.
 But then her doctor said she saw new studies that showed some positive results being completely plant-based.

 She said that blood work indicating inflammation showed almost no inflammation when she switched to a whole food, plant-based diet.
 Rachael used to be able to eat anything she wanted, but knowing that her choices make her feel better has made a big difference.

 Rachael talks about the foods she avoids in addition to her plant-based diet:

 - Peanuts.
-These are a common inflammatory for people who eat it (She can eat almond butter and Sun Butter)
+These are a common allergen for people who eat them (She can eat almond butter and Sun Butter)